 ApsaraDB for MongoDB allows you to use a connection string URI to connect to a replica set instance.

-- Obtain the connection string URI of a replica set instance.
-For more information, see Obtain the replica set instance connection information.
+- Obtain the connection string URI of a replica set instance..
+For more information, see Overview of replica set instance connections.

 To split read and write, you need to add